athata1/flixter/README.md

 - [ ] User implements a collection view
 - [ ] User implemenets tab bar controller with at least two screens

-The following **additional** features are implemented:

-- [ ] Allow users to find local movie theaters playing this movie

 ## Video Walkthrough

 Here's a walkthrough of implemented user stories: